 A pool bar surrounded by trees and equipped with a large infinity pool allows you to have lunch by the beach

-Always with a concern for sustainable development, the restaurant, with 100 seats, was entirely built of bamboo 10 m long, from Indonesia.
+Always with a concern for sustainable development, the restaurant, with 100 seats, was entirely built of bamboo 10 m long, from the Ibuku compagny in Indonesia.
 The set was mainly assembled with natural links but also with bolting in key places.
 Its shape is that of a huge fish over 24 m long, 11 m high on one side and 3 m high on the other, an inspiration no doubt coming from the whales that cruise offshore.

 The decoration of the rooms uses renowned manufacturers such as: Roda, Gervasoni and Pierre Frey, the majority of the furniture is designed by D.L.2.A and made in Portugal, but local craftsmen are also involved: weaving of lamps inspired by fish traps, paving and low basalt walls, jars cut from tree trunks and the construction of long canoes to explore the deserted beaches.